Gianne97/Combline-cavity-filter-2856-MHz-bandwidth-30-MHz/README.md

 The folders are:
 - Plots, with the files needed for drawing the figures
 - TechDraws, containing the technical drawings of the realized prototype
-- CADmodels, containing the CST files for the simulation of the filter
+- CADmodel, containing the CST file for the simulation of the filter